How to Pack Silk for Travel•

 As it is also holiday time, I have jotted down some tips:

-2) Before I pack I iron everything, sometimes using a bit of spray starch to make folding a bit easier.
+Sometimes I use a bit of spray starch to make folding a bit easier.
 Do the roll-up thing with most of your luggage, but I prefer to fold silk scarves, tops, dresses and skirts using white tissue paper and packing them in an A3 zipped bag/ document wallet, which you can pick up at any stationary store.
 Try to layer silk items on top of each other, then lay the zipped-up bag flat on the bottom of your suitcase.

 This is how I would pack a scarf: